Crash Kids

 Crash Kids is a 1996 German television film drama directed by Petra Haffter and starring Isabell Gerschke and Marek Harloff.
 The film was first broadcast on television on December 13, 1996, on Arte.

 Plot

-14 years old Laura is struggling to com to terms with puberty.
+14-year-old Laura is struggling to come to terms with puberty.
 When she meets a teenage car-breaker and crash driver, she feels drawn to him, craving adventure and romance.
 But when the playful thrill turns serious, her life begins to fall apart.
-Together their odyssey takes them to the south of France.
-A mixture of crime film and road movie that sheds light on a part of young (outsider) culture.
+Together there, their odyssey takes them to the south of France.
+A mixture of crime film and road movie, it sheds light on a part of young (outsider) culture.

 Production notes

 Crash Kids was filmed on locations in Côte d'Azur, France.